Skip to main content

 • In order to calculate these scores, they actually first calculate the PCA directions over the reconstructed activations, and then project onto PCA components 1-2, 2-3, 3-4, 4-5, averaging the separability/mixture over each of these planes.

 • This process implicitly filters for datapoints that are relevant for this cluster/feature.
 In step (2), if none of the cluster’s features are active for a particular hidden state $\textbf{x}_{i,l}$, it is not included in the analysis.
-In the case of a days-of-the-week feature, the PCAs will be quite nice because of course the main variation between a bunch of weekday vectors will probably separate things by weekday.
+In the case of a days-of-the-week feature, the PCAs will of course look pretty nice, since the biggest variation between a bunch of weekday vectors will almost surely be information about weekday.

 Another cool thing is that they show that these features are actually cones, where the first principal component seems to be intensity of weekday-ness, perhaps.